sh-lee-prml/sh-lee-prml/readme.md

 ## Sang-Hoon Lee
+I will join the Department of Software and Computer Engineering at Ajou University as an Assistant Professor in Mar.
+2024.
 I'm currently a postdoctoral researcher in AI Research Center, Korea University, Seoul, South Korea.
 I received the Ph.D. degree in the Department of Brain and Cognitive Engineering, Korea University in 2023.
 In March 2016, I started my integrated M.S.&Ph.D. in [Pattern Recognition & Machine Learning (PRML) Lab](http://pr.korea.ac.kr) at the Korea University in Seoul, Korea, under the supervision of [Seong-Whan Lee](http://pr.korea.ac.kr/sub2_1.php?code=LSW).

 - E-mail: sh_lee@korea.ac.kr
 - Google Scholar: [Link](https://scholar.google.com/citations?user=HDzlBm0AAAAJ&hl=en)